zeolearn/nodejs-text-tutorial/module4.md

 - process.stdout: a writable stream
 - process.stderr: a wriatable stream to recognize errors

 Using `argv` you can always access to arguments that are passed in a command line. `argv` is an array which has Node itself as the first element and the absolute path of the file as the second element.
-From third element onwards it can have as many arguments.
+From the third element onwards it can have as many arguments.

 Try the below program to get more insight of how you can use these various properties and functions.